CS4098/GroupProject/README.md

 If you installed Spin or the cabal sandbox in another directory you will need to modify the above Path to point to the correct directory.

+Apache will need to be configured properly according to the previous instructions or else the Selenium unit tests will fail.

 Build the program:
 * ```make build```